The Devil Went Down to Georgia: Covers and parodies

+A cover of the song is featured in the 2007 video game Guitar Hero III: Legends of Rock, a decision that was criticized by Daniels because the devil may win the contest, which he referred to as "violating the very essence of the song".

 Chart performance

 The original version of the song spent fourteen weeks on the Hot Country Singles charts in 1979, peaking at number 1 and holding the position for one week.
-It was the band's only number one country hit.
+It was the band's only number 1 country hit.
 It spent two weeks at a peak of number 3 on the Billboard Hot 100.
 The single was certified Platinum by the RIAA on December 20, 1989, for sales of over one million copies in the United States.
-In 2003, the song was ranked at #69 on CMT's 100 Greatest Songs of Country Music, and #5 on CMT's 20 Greatest Southern Rock Songs in 2006.
+In 2003, the song was ranked at number 69 on CMT's 100 Greatest Songs of Country Music, and number 5 on CMT's 20 Greatest Southern Rock Songs in 2006.
 Since it became available as a download in the digital era, it has also sold 2.49 million digital copies in the US as of November 2019.
 In June 1998, Epic Records re-released the song to country radio, but accidentally sent out the version in which the line "son of a bitch" was uncensored.
 This error was quickly corrected, and the song re-entered the country charts at number 62 for the chart dated June 20, 1998.
 It spent seven weeks on the chart and peaked at number 60.